TechHireWorkshops/Hosting-Projects/README.md

 ## Back-End

 Back-end app hosting gets more complicated than front-end.
 We need to make sure that we've uploaded both our API and our database, and that they can communicate with each other (and our front-end app).
-Because many of our sites can accept and store user data in our back end, we also need to be careful when making changes to our back-end app, as we don't want to corrupt of delete user data.
+Because many of our sites can accept and store user data in our back end, we also need to be careful when making changes to our back-end app, as we don't want to corrupt or delete user data.

 As with front-end, there are many options for hosting.
 Today, we'll be talking about Heroku.